 One key thing that can help purchase clothing that looks good on you is knowing what fabrics work well for your body type.

 A woman who is very lean all over can wear fabrics that cling such as polyester blends with Lycra or spandex, whereas a curvy woman or a woman with a some extra pounds would look better in fabrics that glaze over her body, such as cotton and polyester.

 Blends matter too.
 Something that is 100% cotton will not look the same as a garment that is a 50% cotton and 50% polyester blend.
 The same is true of blends of silk, rayon, acrylic, nylon, polyester or rayon and overly stretchy blends.

 To help with this, here is a list of good and bad fabrics by body type.
 If you don’t know your body type, go to my blog on How to Determine Your Body Type first.

+The hourglass body has bust and hips that are similar in width with a markedly slimmer waist – at least 8″ smaller.
 Fabrics for the hourglass body shape should be able to follow the natural silhouette.
 Avoid textured, stiff, and thick fabrics.
 Instead, choose soft fabrics on top and bottom – denim with elastane (stretchy denim), fine jersey, very fine cotton, or cotton mixed with elastane or polyester, fine knits and silk and poly blends work well.

 For tops, choose heavier and textured fabrics to add width and dimension to your bust and shoulders.
 These include: cord, tweed, mohair, melton, canvas, boucle, brocade, gabardine, lace, velvet and thick knits.
 That said, these should be form-fitting because they equally accentuate your petite upper body.